urql-graphql/urql/docs/guides.md

 const noopExchange = ({ client, forward }) => {
   return operation$ => { // <-- This exchange's ExchangeIO function
     // calling forward() here will call the next exchange's ExchangeIO function.
-    // So before this...
+    // So before this,
     // urql creates an Operation object, places it in a stream (operation$),
-    // and calls composeExchange's ExchangeIO function.
+    // and calls composeExchange's ExchangeIO function with it.
     // composeExchange forward()s the operation$ stream to dedupeExchange's ExchangeIO function.
     // dedupeExchange filters duplicates and forward()s the stream to noopExchange's ExchangeIO function.
-    // noopExchange forward()s the operation$ stream to fetchExchange's ExchangeIO function

-    const operationResult$ = forward(operations$);
+    // Here, noopExchange forward()s the operation$ stream to fetchExchange's ExchangeIO function const operationResult$ = forward(operations$);

     // fetchExchange receives the operation$ stream, creates an OperationResult object,